nus-cs2103-AY2223S2/ip/README.md

  ## DukePro
 >"Your mind is for having ideas, not holding them." – David Allen ([source](https://dansilvestre.com/productivity-quotes))

+---
+### About the Project
+* This repository contains the codebase for `DukePro`, a chatbot developed as part of the _CS2103T Software Engineering_ module at the National University of Singapore.
+* It provides a reasonably well-written code base that is written in OOP fashion.
+It comes with a reasonable level of user and developer documentation.
+---

 DukePro frees your mind of having to remember things you need to do.
 It's,
 - text-based
 - easy to learn